Frenzoid/Frenzoid/README.md

 - 📖 Currently studying at [UA][uni]!
 - 📜 Here is [my Online CV][website].
 - 🎮 Creator of the [OldBox Community][ob]!
-- 📚 My favorite writter is Dmitri Glujovski.
+- 📚 My favorite author is Dmitri Glujovski.

 ### Lets get in touch!